- Change jars are filling up as kids save an average of £150 in the past year

 Clothes shops, games and toy stores and ice cream vans are set to reap the benefits this summer, as kids savings reach £200 million.1

 Nearly half (48%) of 6-16 year olds have been unable to spend their pocket money, tooth fairy payments and earnings on the things they want in the past year, shoring up healthy reserves according to Starling Bank.

 Children in this age group now have an average of £150 saved and are ready to spend in the coming months.
 The top five planned purchases will be new clothes (30%), sweets and ice cream (26%), toys and games (26%), computer games (20%) and make-up (14%).

-Kids have been stashing their cash in piggy banks (37%) and bank accounts (37%), while some have come up with more inventive ways to store it.
+Kids have been stashing their cash in change jars (37%) and bank accounts (37%), while some have come up with more inventive ways to store it.
 One in 10 (10%) 6-16 year olds say they keep their money in a secret hiding place, squirrelling it away at the back of wardrobes, between the pages of books, and even in cuddly toys.

-The Piggy Bank of England hasn’t just been funded by mum and dad or monetary gifts.
+Kids' savings are not just funded by parents or monetary gifts.
 One in eight (12%) kids aged 6-16 bolstered their savings by setting up side hustles, selling unwanted toys, games and clothes, or making things to sell online, at village fetes, or stalls outside their homes (5%).